-A. Specimen

-- 1. The ideal specimen for darkfield examination is a serous fluid rich in T. pallidum but contains few blood cells (treponemes may be obscured if many cells are present). - 2.
+- A. Specimen - 1.
+The ideal specimen for darkfield examination is a serous fluid rich in T. pallidum but contains few blood cells (treponemes may be obscured if many cells are present). - 2.
 Consider every genital lesion in sexually active patients as syphilis until subjected to a darkfield examination and proven otherwise.
 Other lesions on the skin or mucous membranes should be examined when syphilis is suspected. - 3.
 Darkfield examination of oral lesions is not recommended.
 All positive darkfield tests from mouth specimens must be confirmed by a direct fluorescent antibody test.
-The indigenous flora of the oral cavity frequently contain a spiral organism, T. denticola, which is indistinguishable from T. pallidum. - 4.
-If topical antimicrobial therapy has been applied to a syphilitic lesion, it may not be possible to demonstrate motile T. pallidum even if several specimens are examined.
+The indigenous flora of the oral cavity frequently contains a spiral organism, T. denticola, which is indistinguishable from T. pallidum. - 4.
+If topical antimicrobial therapy has been applied to a syphilitic lesion, it may not be possible to demonstrate motile T. pallidum even if several specimens are examined. - B. Collection - 1.
+Lesions - a.
+Remove any scab or crust covering the lesion. - b.
+Secondary infection exudate, if any, should be removed with a sterile gauze sponge.